Elladan81/P8_PurBeurre/README.md

 # PurBeurre

+Welcome in my OpenClassrooms Project 8 !
 PurBeurre is a website application running on Django.
-The objective of the app is to purpose a database of products (linked with the OpenFoodFacts database) and to help users in finding a healthy substitute of a product.
+The objective of the app is to offer a database of products (linked with the OpenFoodFacts database) and to help users in finding a healthy substitute of a product.

 ## Prerequisites

-- Python 3.7.2
+- Python 3.7.2 + (python 3.8.5 here for security purpose)
 - Django 2.1+ (3.0.8 used for developpement)
 - PostGreSQL database with access to parameter in settings.py in the PurBeurre folder
 - All the other required modules are in the requirements.txt file to install before launching the app.